Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Quantum phases in a Trapping Potential

-We now show that the sudden phase change, discussed in periodic systems above, also manifests in trapped systems.
-Fig.~\ref{fig-large} shows a typical example obtained from solving Eq.~(\ref{eq-totalmodel}) in the presence of parabolic trapping using the Gutzwiller ansatz.
-Here we see that small changes in kinetic energy induce totally different phase patterns.
-The top two panels show that the phase of the superfluid order parameter completely reorients with small changes in the hopping.
-The bottom four panels show that these changes do not reveal themselves in other correlation functions.
+We now show that the phase change, discussed in periodic systems above, also manifests in trapped systems.
+Fig.~\ref{fig-large} shows a typical example obtained from solving Eq.~(\ref{eq-totalmodel}) in the presence of parabolic trapping using the Gutzwiller ansatz with $10^4$ random initial guess states.
+Since Mott insulator is a incoherent sate with random pahses, phases of uparrow superfluid order parameter with $|\langle b_{\uparrow } \rangle | \le 0.05 $ are plotted with dark grey color in the top panel of Fig.~\ref {fig-large}.
+As the hopping parameter increases, the phase reorients in the trap from non-uniform pattern to uniform due to the SOC effect.
 The effects predicted here are observable in measurements sensitive to the phase of the superfluid order parameter (e.g., the momentum distribution function).
-This calculation shows that realistic trapping potentials lead to finite sized systems that harbor the first order transitions found in periodic systems discussed above.
+This calculation shows that realistic trapping potentials lead to finite sized systems that harbor the transitions found in periodic systems discussed above.